 Have an idea you know people will love?
-Don’t have the startup capital to realize your idea?
-Then you should crowdfund that idea, most people would say. the logic tracks.
+Don’t have the startup capital to start your idea?
+Then you should crowdfund that idea, most people would say.
 You get to show the world your concept, and accrue the funds necessary to realize that concept without having to worry about bank loans or investor demands.
 But what are your chances at actually succeeding, and fully funding your project?
 The short answer: 30%.
 Roughly two-thirds of projects fail to get funding!

 But, is this true around the world?
 Let’s take a quick look, comparing two of the world’s largest economic powerhouses.

 American crowdfunding allows global ventures, attracting investors and drafters from multiple countries.
 At the head of the pack of crowdfunding platforms are Kickstarter and Indiegogo, home to individual products that managed to raise ￥1 billion.

 That being said, according to Statista, Kickstarter and Indiegogo’s success rates in 2017 are 35.8% and 18% respectively.
 Not particularly high, but there is still the potential to pull in great sums for your project.

 Back in 2011, Japan was introduced to the world of crowdfunding.
 Year by year the platform has grown, massing ￥47 billion in 2016.